OctoConsulting/keip/README.md

 - **Kubernetes Native**: Fully integrates with Kubernetes, using custom resources to manage Spring Integration routes.
 - **Ease of Use**: Allows the definition and deployment of complex integration patterns with simple Kubernetes manifests.
 - **Flexibility**: Supports a range of configurations to cater to different integration requirements.
+- **Dynamic Route Definition**: Define and deploy Spring Integration routes at runtime without the need to compile code, enabling greater flexibility and faster iterations.

 ## Getting Started